winitzki/scall/tutorial/programming_dhall.md

 Those data types are used only in ways that do not involve a full traversal of all data.

 In practice, the data is not stored in memory but is computed on demand during traversal.
-It is helpful to imagine that those data structures are "infinite", even though the amount of data actually stored in memory is of course always finite.
+It is still helpful to imagine that those data structures are "infinite", even though the amount of data actually stored in memory is of course always finite.

 To illustrate the contrast  between the least fixpoints and the greatest fixpoints for the same pattern functor, consider the pattern functor `F` for the data type `List Text`.
 The mathematical notation for `F` is `F r = 1 + Text × r`, and a Dhall definition is: